VolodimirDD/ATM/README.md

 * `Mobile phone number replenishment`
 * `Transfer money to another card`

+You will also have additional options, such as:
+* `Go back`
+* `End the session`

 In order to top up a mobile phone number, *you will first need to verify the phone number*, and only then you can enter the top-up amount.

 Also for transferring to another card. *First, enter the number of the card to which you want to make a transfer, verify it, and then enter the amount and complete the operation.*

+*If you have less money on your balance than you want to send to another card or top up your phone number, you will see a notification about this.*

 All actions will take some time, so you will see the process completion time, which you will have to wait.

-There is also a pointer to go back, and there is also a window for displaying the current balance.
+There is also a window for displaying the current balance.

 ## Project setup
 On Windows platform:<br>